Volunteering with visitors

-If you are cheerful and confident, with a love of local history and an enthusiasm for sharing it then want to hear from you.
+If you are cheerful and confident, with a love of local history and an enthusiasm for sharing it, then we want to hear from you.

 You might be cataloguing collections, digitising records, transcribing oral histories, packing items for storage, or helping us to restore items for display.
 Attention to detail, a methodical approach and reliability are essential.